I once spent a rainy summer walking through Ireland and stayed for a couple weeks at an inn so isolated that the nearest pub was three miles away.

 The Kelpie was a troublesome beast who inhabited the lake beside the road.
 Those unlucky enough to have seen it, described the creature as the unholy union between an eel and a horse.
 Ian said it frequently took guests who could not hold their liquor and walked home after dark without a torch.

 I encountered the beast only once – on my first night at the inn.
 I had stayed too long at the pub and Ian came into town to escort me home.
 The moment we stepped onto the road, I understood why.
-I have never experienced dark- that dark.
+I had never experienced dark- that dark.

 Without street lights, the fog stole even the memory of light.
 I could have stood on the surface of the sun and still not counted my fingers through the intensity of that darkness.